This is a complete guide covering everything you need to know to set up and create your branded website.

-They are listed in hierarchical order of how often I check them.
+They are listed in the hierarchical order of how often I check them.

 1. WordPress/Plugin Updates

-WordPress is the platform you will/should be checking most often, about once a week.
+WordPress is the platform you will/should be checked most often, about once a week.

 You will be monitoring WordPress often because this is the platform you will be posting your content (pages and blogs).